sudarshanmhasrup/daily-discipline/readme.md

 - Week 2: <br />
 `Date: 30 December 2024, Saturday`: Today I started working on the Share And Care project and started designing UI for the consumer app. <br/>
 `Date: 31 December 2024, Sunday`: Today I finished creating the login flow design for the consumer app and also spent time setting up the Gradle project for the consumer app. <br/>
+`Date: 01 January2024, Monday`: It's a new year!
+Looking forward to completing my project that I started just two days ago.
+Happy New Year to whoever is reading this.
+Well, talking about today's work!
+I designed the landing page for the Share And Care consumer app.
+I also finished coding login pages. <br/>